 Extension website encourages Oregonians to eat healthier

-Nearly 200 recipes with appetizing photos and nutritional analysis are online
+Over 200 recipes with appetizing photos and nutritional analysis are online

 Source: Lauren Tobey, OSU Extension nutrition education program coordinator.